Constructive Dissent Awards

 Additional Guidelines for Nominations

-1. Only career or career conditional members of the foreign affairs agencies are eligible to be nominated for an award: i.e. State, USAID, FCS, FAS, APHIS or USAGM employees.
+1. Only career or career conditional Foreign Service members of the foreign affairs agencies are eligible to be nominated for an award: i.e. State, USAID, FCS, FAS, APHIS or USAGM employees.

 2. Self-nominations are not accepted for constructive dissent awards.

-7. AFSA Board members may not be nominated for activities while serving on the Board, but may be nominated for any actions which occurred prior to serving or have taken place following their term on the board.
+8. Current AFSA Board members may not be nominated for activities while serving on the Board, but may be nominated after they leave the Board for the Board and other relevant contributions.

-8. Nominations for any of the awards may be submitted by anyone with knowledge of the nominee’s accomplishments, who does not necessarily need to be a government employee.
+9. Nominations for any of the awards may be submitted by anyone with knowledge of the nominee’s accomplishments except their spouse, partner, or significant other, and the nominee does not necessarily need to be a current government employee.
 As noted in part 2 of the nomination guidelines, the nominator must describe the relationship or association with the nominee.

 Note: The State Department's Dissent Channel and USAID's Direct Channel are unrelated to AFSA's dissent awards.
 We welcome any discussion and encouragement of dissent within the foreign affairs agencies, but messages sent through these channels will not necessarily come to AFSA's attention unless cited in a nomination.